corda/corda-docs/content/en/docs/cenm/1.3/zone-service.md

 - `--auth-trust-store-password`: The password for the Auth Service trust root keystore.
 Required unless authentication is disabled.
 - `--auth-issuer`: The \"iss\" claim in the JWT - needs to be set to the same value as in the Auth Service's configuration.
 Required unless authentication is disabled.
 - `--auth-leeway`: Defines the amount of time, in seconds, allowed when checking JSON Web Token (JWT) issuance and expiration times.
 Required unless authentication is disabled.
 We recommend a default time of **10 seconds**.
+- `--working-dir`: Defines the working directory to the specified directory.
+The service will look for files in that directory.
+This means certificates, configuration files etc. should be under the working directory.
+If not specified it will default to the current working directory (the directory from which the service has been started).

 ## Configurations for other CENM services